-The Group has conducted an analysis as at 31 December 2023 of the existence of objective indicators that reveal a potential impairment of the investment in the equity of group, multi-group and associated companies, Girofibra, S.L.U. and in Ichem Sp.
+At 31 December 2023, the Company carried out an analysis of the existence of objective indicators that could indicate a potential impairment of equity investments in Group companies, jointly controlled entities and associates, Girofibra, S.L.U. and in Ichem Sp.
 Z.o.o.

-In accordance with the applicable regulatory framework (see Note 5.4), the amount of the valuation restatement will be the difference between the book value of said investments and the recoverable amount, taken as the greater of the fair value less selling costs and the current value of the future cash flows arising from the investment, obtained from any of the following procedures:
+In accordance with the applicable regulatory framework (see Note 5.4), the amount of the valuation restatement will be determined by the difference between the book value of said investments and the recoverable amount, taken as the greater of the fair value less selling costs and the current value of the future cash flows arising from the investment, obtained from any of the following procedures: